shidhincr/redux-learning/README.md

 Contributing
 -------------
 To be honest, I am not a good writer.
 If you feel something is not right, please open a PR.
-I'll gladly accept and appreciate any kind of contributions -- from a typo to complete re-write of any sections in this.
+I'll gladly accept and appreciate any kind of contributions -- it could a typo or a complete re-write of any sections in this.
 If you've any questions, open it as a new issue.

 Thanks
 -------